Bedgebury Education Visits

 Find out more about the trees, plants and animals of Bedgebury.
 Children will explore, discover and experience: conifers/evergreen and deciduous trees, amazing cones, the wildlife of Bedgebury (trees, plants and animals), forest art and collecting natural treasures.

-This programme will help you to meet the following National Curriculum objectives: Year 1, Science (Plants; Animals, including humans)
+This programme will help you to meet parts of the following National Curriculum objectives: Year 1, Science (Plants; Animals, including humans).

 Recommended for Year 2 & 3